JNRowe/bleeter/doc/bleeter.1.rst

 -----------

 Fetches your twitter friends timeline and displays notification popups for new tweets.
-If your system's notification daemon supports adding actions to the popups then you'll be able to make a number of choices by clicking the buttons on the popup.
+If your system’s notification daemon supports adding actions to the popups then you’ll be able to make a number of choices by clicking the buttons on the popup.

 OPTIONS